A Brief History of Instant Noodle

-What was once considered a cure for mass hunger, the instant noodle— meant to lift millions out of hunger— is now driving us into a state of unwellness due to its lack of nutritional value.
+What was once considered a cure for mass hunger, the instant noodle— meant to lift millions out of hunger— is now driving us into a state of unwellness due to its lack of nutritional value

 After many trials and errors, Ando Momofuku came up with a process to industrially manufacture instant noodles.
 A process that is still being implemented today— consisting of noodle-making, followed by steaming, seasoning, and then deep-frying the noodles.
 Unfortunately, this deep-frying process fries off most natural nutrients, leaving you a noodle cake filled with nothing but empty calories.
 Many instant noodle brands also choose to deep-fry their noodles in palm oil: a type of vegetable oil that is relatively cheap but is extremely harmful to the environment and our health.

-WhatIF Noodles are made this way!
+WhatIF Noodles are Made This Way!

 WhatIF noodles are made using a patented air-frying technology that disrupts the 60-year-old deep-frying process used in almost 100 billion portions of instant noodles annually.
 By opting out of deep-frying, we are able to retain as many natural nutrients from the Bambara groundnut as possible.
-As a result, we are able to harness and convert all the natural goodness of the Bambara groundnut to make our Noods high in protein and a source of dietary fibres.
+As a result, we are able to harness and convert all the natural goodness of the Bambara groundnut to make our Noods high in protein and a source of dietary fibers.